duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 ## 5. Dealing with Database Changes

-Now it?s time to make some changes to our database schema, when we make these changes we also need to update our model to reflect those changes.
+Now it's time to make some changes to our database schema, when we make these changes we also need to update our model to reflect those changes.

 The first step is to make some changes to the database schema.
-We?re going to add a Users table to the schema.
+We're going to add a Users table to the schema.

 -   Right-click on the **DatabaseFirst.Blogging** database in Server Explorer and select **New Query**
 -   Copy the following SQL into the new query, then right-click on the query and select **Execute**